Manned Maneuvering Unit: Retirement

+The investigation after the Space Shuttle Challenger disaster prompted new safety rules that would require expensive changes to the existing MMU, changes pending both a customer and a mission for the MMU.

-After a safety review following the Space Shuttle Challenger disaster, the MMU was judged too risky for further use and it was found many activities planned for the MMU could be done effectively with manipulator arms or traditional tethered EVAs.
-NASA also discontinued using the Shuttle for commercial satellite contracts, and the military discontinued the use of the Shuttle, eliminating the main potential uses.
+The missions on which the MMU had been used also demonstrated that many activities planned for the MMU could be done effectively with manipulator arms or traditional tethered EVAs.
+41-B demonstrated that the shuttle itself was manoeuvrable enough to achieve the required goals NASA also discontinued using the Shuttle for commercial satellite contracts, and the military discontinued the use of the Shuttle, eliminating the main potential uses.
 Although the MMU was envisioned as a natural aid for constructing the International Space Station, with its retirement, NASA developed different tethered spacewalk approaches.

 The two operational, flown flight units MMU No. 2 and No. 3 were stored by NASA in a clean room at Lockheed Martin in Denver through 1998.
 NASA transferred flight article No. 3 to the National Air and Space Museum in 1998, which now hangs suspended in the hall above Space Shuttle Discovery in the Udvar-Hazy Center annex.
 Flight article No. 2 is on display at the U.S. Space & Rocket Center in Huntsville, Alabama.
 As of 2017, MMU No. 1 is on display in the Space Vehicle Mockup Facility at Johnson Space Center.